Academics & Research – Academics & Instruction

 Advancement to graduate degree candidacy requires the following:

 a.
-Admission to a graduate
+Admission to a graduate program.

 b.
-Completion of at least 15 credits of graded graduate course work, at least 10 of which must be at the 500 level, but no more than 50% of the course work required for the
+Completion of at least 15 credits of graded graduate course work, at least 10 of which must be at the 500 level, but no more than 50% of the course work required for the degree.

 c.
-Maintenance of at least a 3.0 cumulative post- baccalaureate
+Maintenance of at least a 3.0 cumulative post- baccalaureate GPA.

 d.
-Submission of the Application for Degree Candidacy form to the Graduate Studies Office, specifying a graduate degree study program approved by the major department.
+Submission of the Application for Degree Candidacy form to the Graduate Programs Office, specifying a graduate degree study program approved by the major department.
 This program, at the student’s option, may be based on either current requirements or those in effect at the time of admission.
 The form must be submitted before the student has completed one-half of the minimum credits unless program requirements allow submission after the mid-point of the student’s program.
-All applications for graduate degree candidacy must be submitted no later than the first Friday of the term before anticipated graduation unless special permission is granted by the appropriate Vice Provost or
+All applications for graduate degree candidacy must be submitted no later than the first Friday of the term before anticipated graduation unless special permission is granted by the appropriate Vice Provost or designee.

-If any changes to the list of courses identified on the candidacy form occur after advancement to candidacy, students must submit a Candidacy Contract Change form to the Graduate Studies Office that has been signed by their advisor(s).
+If any changes to the list of courses identified on the candidacy form occur after advancement to candidacy, students must submit a Candidacy Contract Change form to the Graduate Programs Office that has been signed by their advisor(s).

 e.
-Successful field experience as required by specific degree
+Successful field experience as required by specific degree programs.

 f.
 Approval of the appropriate Vice Provost or designee.